top1944/duckuments/docs/atoms_80_fall2017_info/19_student_guide.md

 The next thing you need to do is provide Duckietown HR (Kirsten Bowser) with your Github username via Slack.

-If you don't already have a Github account, follow the steps here: [](#github-access)
+If you don't already have a Github account, follow these steps:

+Sign up for an account on [GitHub](https://github.com).

+Use the same email associated with your Slack account.
+Your Github username should be the same as your Slack username if possible, otherwise something similar.

+`@censi` is the slack handle, the GitHub username is `AndreaCensi`.
+Send your Github username to Duckietown HR via Slack on the channel `help-accounts`.

+Next, you need to accept the invite to the Duckietown organization.
+The invite should be waiting for you at the page https://github.com/duckietown.

 <!--
 ### Google Documents